rtella20/java-legacy-starter/Notes.md

 Smell 9: Separation of concerns.
 The address related activities can be separated from job applicant.

 Smell 10: Reviewing the Address, it can further refactored to separate city sate lookup from address class.

+Smell 11: Separation of concerns.
+The city state look up doesn't have to be part of address or city state domain.
+That could be a separate utility service.